sari-rahul/cakes-and-cookies/readme.md

 ### i) LOGO AND NAVIGATION BAR

 The website begins with the logo of the firm aligned centrally followed by the navigation bar.The navigation bar has four elements -Home,Services,Gallery and Contact.
 Each element helps the user to navigate through the pages and get information.The logo brings the user back to the home page while navigating through any other page,when clicked.
-The structure and pattern of the navigation bar and loga remains the same throughout the website pages.
+The structure and pattern of the navigation bar and logo remains the same throughout the website pages.

 ![logo and navigation bar](assets/images/logoandnavigationscreenshot.png)